 ELI applicants should consider these essential features before applying and be prepared to:

-- Complete a 2-hour virtual orientation webinar session in July that launches the ELI Fellowship program.
+- Complete a 2-hour virtual orientation in July 2019 (TBD).

 - Complete all course, participant, and program assessments and evaluations.

 - Arrange for regular, ongoing meetings with your institutional supervisor throughout ELI.

 - The applicant should be a current or emerging leader or academic administrator.

 - Preference will be given to applicants identified as novice (0–5 years) PT and PTA academic administrator leaders.

 - Aspiring program directors and program directors with more than 5 years of experience are also eligible and encouraged to apply.